SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The <link> HTML element specifies relationships between the current document and an external resource.
 This element is most commonly used to link to stylesheets, but is also used to establish site icons (both "favicon" style icons and icons for the home screen and apps on mobile devices) among other things.

 The rel attribute defines the relationship between a linked resource and the current document.
-Valid on <link>, <a>, <area>, and <form>, the supported values depend on the element on which the attribute is found.
+Valid on <link>, ‹a›, ‹area›, and <form>, the supported values depend on the element on which the attribute is found.

 rel=opener/noopener create a top-level browsing context that is/is not a auxiliary browsing context if the hyperlink would create either of those, to begin with (i.e., has an appropriatetargetattribute value). rel=nofollow indicates that the current document's original author or publisher does not endorse the referenced document, and thus doesn't confer some of your sites reputation onto the linked sites reputation.